jrizxos/AxC-8bit-Multiplier-Research/README.md

 ## Study Results

 Using the code in this repository we succeeded in reducing the area of the wallace multiplier, by adding approximation, by 46% (E and F in figure below).
-We also achieve a far more accurate result (still approximate) at 74% of the original area.
+We also achieve a far more accurate result (still approximate) at 74% of the original area (G and H).
 More information in our paper.<br>
 ![bar graph](images/bar_graph.png)<br>

 ---